tommysteryy/mama-mia-pizza/README.md

 ## Team: Tommy Xu, Alsie Wang, Mia Tran, Sourav Roy, Jong Yong Park

 ### Scenario
-"The Pizzeria Mamma Mia is selling take-away pizza.
-The business is generally going well, however, their customer ratings have been very low, and they are making negative profits for some of their deliveries."
+>The Pizzeria Mamma Mia is selling take-away pizza.
+The business is generally going well, however, their customer ratings have been very low, and they are making negative profits for some of their deliveries.

 Participants received three datasets from the business's internal systems and were asked to using [Process Mining](https://www.celonis.com/process-mining/what-is-process-mining/)